TheSoftwareHouse/babelsheet-js/docs-src/how-it-works.md

-For BabelSheet to know how to handle your translations, You need to stick with very simple spreadsheet markup.
+For BabelSheet to know how to handle your translations, you need to stick with very simple spreadsheet markup.

 **Metadata**: